PoorHttp/PoorWSGI/doc/documentation.rst

 JSONGeneratorResponse
 `````````````````````
-There is JSONGeneratorResponse class too, which could return JSON, but
+There is also a JSONGeneratorResponse class, which can return JSON and
-it could accept generators as arrays.
-And of course, this response
+can accept generators as arrays.
+This response is streamed like GeneratorResponse,
-is returned by stream like GeneratorResponse, so data is not buffered
-in memmory if wsgi server don't do that.
+so data is not buffered in memory if the WSGI server does not buffer it.

 .. code:: python